taher-software/Jane-Street-Market-Prediction/README.md

 # Kaggle project  : Jane-Street-Market-Prediction
-In this project, Jane Street which a quantitative trading company ,challenged us to build our own quantitative trading model to maximize returns using market data from a major global stock exchange.
+In this project, Jane Street which is a quantitative trading company ,challenged us to build our own quantitative trading model to maximize returns using market data from a major global stock exchange.
 Next, they’ll test the predictiveness of our models against future market returns.

 <img src="https://miro.medium.com/max/1400/1*HgsGnb5ZSSBX0AsdmJjv_Q.png" width=100%>